ArislanShiva/luas/README.md

 If you're new to Mote's, I highly recommend reading the [Kinematics wiki](https://github.com/Kinematics/GearSwap-Jobs/wiki) to find out how all the core functions and logic work.

+All of these luas make use of sebyg666's addon [GearInfo](https://github.com/sebyg666/GearInfo).
+You will need to sideload that to your Windower4 installation for haste detection and auto movement gear swapping to work.

+Sorry, I only have luas for jobs that I personally play.

 Feel free to use and modify to your hearts' content.
 If you redistribute/share, I only ask that you give credit to Mote.

+### Status Icons files

+I presently maintain [Jeanpaul's Status Icons mod](http://ffxidats.caarrie.com/index.php?action=downloads;sa=view;down=1353).
+I tend to update these immediately after game patches, when necessary.

+### Status Icons files

 ##### Disclaimer: